Will a Speeding Ticket Affect Insurance?

 Will one speeding ticket always raise insurance?+

-What should I read after this guide?+
+What should I check first?+

 Methodology and data notes